 “I am originally from Manchester and moved to Melbourne from London 18 months ago because London and I were no longer seeing eye to eye, in other words; I was drinking too much,” Richard tells It’s Nice That.
 “I’ll be back though once I finish my masters in NutriBullet yoga.”

 Studying in Salford, Richard completed a degree in graphic design with a major in illustration.
 “Without sounding like a child prodigy, I have been drawing my entire life.
 On paper, canvases, walls etc…” he explains of his multidisciplinary practice.
 “My work has very much become part of who I am, there’s great comfort in knowing I’ll continue to create it, even though it’s very much a love/hate relationship.”

-Within his day job as a graphic designer Richard says he “tries to take myself seriously, but halfway through the day I often find myself drawings a picture of someone blowing a kiss up a dude’s bottom via french horn”.
+Within his day job Richard says he “tries to take myself seriously, but halfway through the day I often find myself drawings a picture of someone blowing a kiss up a dude’s bottom via french horn”.
 The hilarious tangibility of Richard’s work border the lines of fine art in what he describes as “abstract illustrations”.
-The disposition of the illustrator’s characters are “interpretations of people I meet, people I know and the awkwardness that I perceive day-to-day interactions,” he explains.
+The disposition of the illustrator’s characters are “interpretations of people I meet, people I know and the awkwardness that I perceive in day-to-day interactions,” he explains.
 “I keep my graphic design work and art very separate, but who knows what the future holds.”

-- Like a milder version of Marmite, it’s Best of the Web!
+- It’s a new dawn, it’s a new day – it’s Best of the Web!

 - Bolade Banjo photographs the perseverance of Detroit’s student athletes

 - Alex Grigg animates Steve Stoute’s homage to Biggie Smalls